the-Shallow/SE-Project_g15/README.md

 # SE-Project_g15
-The repository contains submissions for Software Engineering project done by Group-15
+The repository contains submissions for Software Engineering project done by Group-6 as a part of Project 3

 # 🍕 FoodPool: Eat Together.
 Save Together.